Travel document: International travel without travel documents

 International travel is possible without travel documents in some circumstances.
 Nonetheless, a document stating citizenship, such as a national identity card or an Enhanced Driving Licence, is usually required.

 The Kartarpur Corridor allows devotees from India to visit the gurdwara in Kartarpur, 4.7 kilometres (2.9 miles) from the India–Pakistan border on the Pakistani side without a passport or a visa.

 Residents of nine coastal villages in Papua New Guinea are permitted to enter the 'Protected Zone' of the Torres Strait (part of Queensland, Australia) for traditional purposes.
 This exemption from passport control is part of a treaty between Australia and Papua New Guinea negotiated when PNG became independent from Australia in 1975.
-Vessels from other parts of Papua New Guinea and other countries attempting to cross into Australia or Australian waters are stopped by Australian Customs or the Royal Australian Navy.
+Vessels from other parts of Papua New Guinea and other countries attempting to cross into Australia or Australian waters are stopped by Australian Border Force or the Royal Australian Navy.

 Travel documents are not needed by citizens of India and Nepal to travel to each other's country, but some identification is required for border crossings and citizens from either country are not necessarily required to be inspected at checkpoints, though foreign nationals are required to comply with each country's visa policy.
 Similarly, Travel with minimal travel documents is possible between the United Kingdom, the Isle of Man, Guernsey, Jersey, and Ireland, which together form the Common Travel Area.

 The countries that are part of the Schengen Area, do not implement passport controls between each other, unless exceptional circumstances occur.
 It is, however, mandatory to carry a passport, compliant national identity card, alien's resident permit or some other photo ID.

 The Nordic Passport Union allows Nordic citizens, i.e. citizens of Denmark (including the Faroe Islands), Finland, Iceland, Norway and Sweden to visit any of these countries without being in possession of identity documents (Greenland and Svalbard are excluded).
 This is an extension of the principle that Nordic citizens need no identity document in their own country.
 A means to prove identity when requested is recommended (e.g. using a driver's licence, which does not state citizenship), even in one's own country.
 Joining the Schengen Area in 2001 has not changed those rules.

 For travel to the French islands of Saint Pierre and Miquelon directly from Canada, Canadians and foreign nationals holding Canadian identification documents are exempted from travel document and visa requirements for stays of maximum duration of 3 months within a period of 6 months.